 A vulture and scorpion among the animals carved on Gobekli Tepe pillar D43, attracted several interpretations as a ‘zodiac’.
 However no coherent star map, observational record, or zodiac sequence emerged.
 Five different identifications extensively contradict one another.
 The artwork is not consistent with the interpretations of Stephany (who offers two different options), Burley (supported by Hancock), Collins, or Sweatman and Tsikritsis.
 Yet there is some consensus that four species on other Gobekli pillars could be seasonal ‘beasts’ or cardinal constellations.
 As in artworks worldwide, the design on pillar D43 subconsciously expresses the five layers of archetypal structure, that we also imprint in myth, ritual, emblems, building sites, calendars, various sets of 16, 18, 24 or 36 hour decan asterisms (see the Babylonian example below), and constellations.

-By Edmond Furter, Author of Mindprint, and of Stoneprint
+By Edmond Furter, Author of Mindprint, and of Stoneprint, and editor of Stoneprint Journal.

 Comments to any article are welcome in the Comment function below.